poeschel/MenuGenie/README.md

 It has two functions for running the menu:

-- `run` Function reads the last menu id from the callstack and prompts the user.
-Maybe we started a menu and an error happend, we can continue from the last menu that was displayed by just calling `run` again.
+- `prompt` Function reads the last menu id from the callstack and prompts the user.
+Maybe we started a menu and an error happend, we can continue from the last menu that was displayed just by calling `prompt` again.

-- `restart` Function first clears the callstack and puts starting menu id back on it, then calls `run`.
-It's useful if we want to start the menu from the beggining again.
+- `restart` Function first clears the callstack and puts starting menu id back on it, then calls `prompt`.
+It's useful if we want to start the menu from the beginning again.

 > **_Note_** when we call `build` on `MenuBuilder` it places starting menu id onto the callstack so we can just call run.

 ## Future

-It the future a plan on adding more features and customizations to the library.
+It the future I plan on adding more features and customizations to the library.
 If you have some ideas fell free to let me know.
 These are some ideas that came to my mind:

 - [ ] Configuration for setting the default quit and back button texts, Callbacks for automatically handling input and parsing errors, etc.